karthik/Rtools/README.md

 ## Key bindings

-To preserve or change these key bindings, copy them to your user file.
+To preserve or change these key bindings, copy them to your `Key Bindings - User` file.